 Operations at the geodatabase level should also be performed solely through ArcGIS.
-However, it is possible to perform the following operations safely on a file geodatabase folder except in the following cases:
+However, it is possible to rename or delete the file geodatabase folder except in the following cases:

-Although not recommended, it is possible to copy a file geodatabase to another location by copying the folder to another location (if you are using a Windows Vista operating system, you also need to change the extension of the new folder to .gdb; otherwise, ArcGIS cannot recognize it as a file geodatabase).
+Although not recommended, it is possible to copy a file geodatabase to another location by copying the folder to another location.
 Only copy a file geodatabase with Windows Explorer when you are certain there are no other processes accessing the data.
 The problem is that it can be difficult to tell whether other processes are accessing the data.
 You might think there are no other processes; however, a process on your computer or another one could be accessing it.
 If you happen to copy the folder when another process is accessing the data, the data may not copy properly.
 An improper copy operation is often not apparent—you might not notice any problems until you access a certain part of the new copy a few days later.

 ArcGIS ensures data integrity by preventing multiple processes from simultaneously accessing data in conflicting ways.
 ArcGIS keeps track of processes by placing *.lock files in the file geodatabase folder each time a process accesses a dataset.
 When the process terminates, its *.lock files are automatically deleted.

-When a process ends prematurely or crashes, .lock files may be temporarily left behind in the geodatabase folder.
+When a process ends prematurely or crashes, lock files may be temporarily left behind in the geodatabase folder.
 ArcGIS eventually removes these files in future sessions as new locks are taken.
 In the meantime, such files do not continue to lock data, and as they take up no disk space, removing them provides no benefit.
-If you still want to remove them, you can delete them with Windows Explorer.
-However, exercise caution when doing so—accidental deletion of files other than .lock files can corrupt the data.
-If you notice that some files cannot be deleted, it is because they are still active—another process on your computer or another one is still accessing the data.
-You cannot remove these locks until the processes holding them terminate.

-The geoprocessing Compact tool and the copy and paste operations, available in the Catalog tree, also delete unused .lock files.
-The geoprocessing Compact tool compacts the geodatabase, removing all inactive .lock files in the process.
-Copying and pasting a file geodatabase removes all inactive .lock files from the source geodatabase before copying data to the new geodatabase.
+The Compact geoprocessing tool and the copy and paste operations also delete unused .lock files.
+The Compact tool removes all inactive lock files as part of the compacting process.
+Copying and pasting a file geodatabase removes all inactive lock files from the source geodatabase before copying data to the new geodatabase.